 Oregon Achievement Compacts

-Students earn college credit from PCC at no financial cost to the student or the high school.
+High school Dual Credit students earn PCC credit at no financial cost to them or their high school.
 They develop the college readiness skills needed to transition to college to earn a degree or certificate.
-In Career and Technical Education (CTE) courses students develop technical and work readiness skills that prepare them for a career as well as further education.
-Additionally, the college level qualifications of the approved teachers and the articulated coursework raise the rigor of the high school experience.
-This system also supports the mandate for equity within the Achievement Compacts.
-Any school can participate as long as there are qualified teachers willing to coordinate their programs with PCC guidelines.
+In Career and Technical Education (CTE) courses, students develop technical and work readiness skills that prepare them for a career as well as further education.
+Additionally,articulated coursework raises the level of rigor of the high school experience.

 The goal that Oregon becomes a universally well-educated state is defined in Senate Bill 253 (2011), which defines the state’s goals for high school and completion by 2025 to be: